mathworks-ref-arch/matlab-dockerfile/alternates/building-on-matlab-docker-image/README.md

 argument when building the Docker image, or edit the default value of that argument in the Dockerfile.
 The `ADDITIONAL_PRODUCTS` argument must be a space separated list surrounded by quotes.
 By default, `ADDITIONAL_PRODUCTS` includes example products, which you can replace.
-For example, to build an image containing MATLAB and the Deep Learning Toolbox:
+For example, to build an image containing MATLAB and the Deep Learning Toolbox&trade;:
 ```bash
 docker build --build-arg ADDITIONAL_PRODUCTS="Deep_Learning_Toolbox" -t matlab_with_add_ons:r2023b .
 ```